-Infectious equine anaemia (EIA) was first diagnosed in France in 1843.
-The causative agent of Equine Infectious Anemia virus (EIAV) is a lentivirus of the Retroviridae family, subfamily Orthroretrovirinae.
-EIA hosts are all odd-toed ungulates of the equine family (Equidae), i.e. horses, ponies, mules, hinnies, donkeys, zebras, etc.
+Equine infectious anemia (EIA) was first diagnosed in France in 1843.
+The causative agent of equine infectious anemia, Equine infectious anemia virus (EIAV), is a lentivirus of the Retroviridae family, subfamily Orthoretrovirinae.
+Hosts of EIA are all odd-toed ungulates of the equine family (Equidae), i.e. horses, ponies, mules, donkeys, zebras, etc.

-The virus is not considered to be a risk to human health, according to the current state of knowledge there is no risk of infection for humans.
+The virus is not considered a risk to human health, so according to current knowledge there is no risk of infection to humans.

-The EIA virus is spread worldwide: North, Central and South America, South Africa, Northern Australia, Japan, Great Britain, Belgium, Germany, France, Italy, Romania, Slovenia, Croatia, Hungary and Greece.
-The outbreaks reported in the first half of 2010 in Belgium, Germany, France and England can be attributed mainly to horses moved from Romania (SCoFCAH 2010).
-The disease is considered endemic in Romania and therefore strict rules apply to the transport of live horses from Romania.
+The EIA virus is distributed worldwide and occurs in North, Central and South America, South Africa, Northern Australia, Japan, Great Britain, Belgium, Germany, France, Italy, Romania, Slovenia, Croatia, Hungary and Greece.
+The outbreaks reported in the first half of 2010 in Belgium, Germany, France and England could be attributed mostly to horses brought from Romania (SCoFCAH 2010).
+In Romania, the disease is considered endemic and therefore strict rules apply to the transport of live horses from Romania.
 The EIA virus can be inactivated by commercial disinfectants.
-Fat solvents, strongly acidic and alkaline compounds are suitable as cleaning agents or disinfectants, but not aldehydes such as formaldehyde and glutaraldehyde.
+Suitable cleaning or disinfecting agents include fat solvents, strongly acidic and alkaline compounds; however, aldehydes such as formaldehyde and glutaraldehyde are not suitable.

 The course of the disease depends on the general condition of the animal.
 The incubation period is 1-3 weeks, rarely longer than 3 months.

-The infectious anaemia of horses can appear as peracute (sudden death), acute or chronic manifestation but can also be largely asymptomatic.
-The acute form of the disease usually ends fatal within a few days.
-In the case of chronic disease, the illness can last for several years.
+Equine infectious anaemia may present as peracute (sudden death), acute or chronic manifestations but may also be largely asymptomatic.
+The acute form of the disease is usually fatal within a few days.
+In the chronic form, the disease can last for several years.

-The chronic form is characterized by fever attacks, fatigue and edema on the underside of the abdomen.
-The relapses, which occur at intervals of 4-6 weeks, last 2-5 days.
-After that, the animals are free of symptoms until a new flare-up occurs.
-With increasing duration of the disease, the animals develop anaemia and hypergammaglobulinemia (= increased blood gamma globulin content).
+The chronic form is characterized by episodes of illness with fever attacks, exhaustion and edema on the underside of the abdomen.
+The disease episodes, which occur at intervals of 4-6 weeks, last 2-5 days.
+After that, the animals are symptom-free again until a new episode of the disease occurs.
+With increasing duration of the disease, the animals develop anemia and hypergammaglobulinemia (= increased content of gamma globulins in the blood).
 They eventually become so weak that they can no longer stand.
-The animals become emaciated in spite of feed intake.
-An infected animal must be regarded as a lifelong virus carrier (persistent viremia) and potential virus excreter, regardless of whether clinical manifestation is observed.
-30 to 90 % of infections often continue for a very long time without any obvious symptoms.
-The anaemia that gives the disease its name is often not observed - it is caused by immunopathological decay of red blood cells.
+The animals become emaciated despite feed intake.
+An infected animal must be considered a lifelong virus carrier (persistent viremia) and potential virus excretor, regardless of whether a clinical manifestation is observed.
+30 to 90 % of infections often proceed for a very long time without apparent symptoms of disease.
+The anemia that gives the disease its name is often not observed - it results from immunopathological breakdown of red blood cells.

-So far, there is neither a therapy nor an effective vaccine.
-The EIA is notifiable in all EU Member States and is one of the animal diseases notifiable to the World Organisation for Animal Health (OIE).
-When purchasing horses from anaemia regions, antibody detection should be carried out beforehand to exclude EIA.
+To date, there is neither a treatment nor an effective vaccine.
+EIA is notifiable in all EU member states and is one of the notifiable animal diseases to the World Organisation for Animal Health (OIE).
+When purchasing horses from anaemia regions, an antibody test should be carried out beforehand to exclude EIA.